 Managing our waste

-We aim to generate less waste, or reuse and recycle materials for the same purpose or for a secondary use.
-Our sites comply with all applicable health, safety and environmental requirements to ensure that any materials are sent for disposal in the most environmentally sound manner.
+Our waste strategy aims to reduce the amount of waste we generate and ensure that our waste materials are reused or recycled – whether for the same purpose or for a secondary use.
+Our sites comply with all applicable health, safety and environmental requirements and ensure waste materials are sent for disposal in the most environmentally sound manner.

-In FY2017, we have developed a new waste standard.
-The standard establishes requirements for the proper accounting, handling, transfer, storage, transport and disposal of solid and hazardous wastes generated during operation and construction of our facilities.
-It also sets minimum requirements, roles and responsibilities for the management of solid and hazardous waste at our facilities, to protect our personnel and the environment.
-Training and implementation of the standard, which identifies opportunities to prevent, minimize, reuse or recycle waste, will take place in FY2018.
+In FY2017, we adopted a new waste standard for the proper accounting, handling, transfer, storage, transport and disposal of solid and hazardous wastes generated during operation and construction of our facilities.
+It sets minimum requirements, roles and responsibilities for the management of solid and hazardous waste at our facilities to protect people and the environment.
+It also drives sites to consider waste minimization options at least annually.
+In FY2018, we rolled out the new standard to all sites following its introduction to site Health, Safety and Environment (HSE) leaders at the Global HSE Conference in 2017.
+A Global Action Plan was established for each site to use in guiding and tracking its implementation of the standard.